← Work

 Skepticism is a design signal, not an obstacle

 Every moment in our research when a participant expressed doubt about AI in healthcare was a design brief.
-The question wasn't how to overcome that skepticism.
+The question was not how to overcome that skepticism.
 It was how to design a system that deserves to have it met with trust over time.
 Those are very different projects, and most AI product design in healthcare mistakes the first for the second.

 The gap is linguistic, not cognitive